Arild Nyquist: Biography

 His father was a shipbroker and his mother a novelist.
 He grew up on Røa just outside Oslo.

-At the age of 23, Nyquist began working at the Norwegian National Academy of Craft and Art Industry to train was an artist.
+At the age of 23, Nyquist began working at the Norwegian National Academy of Craft and Art Industry to train as an artist.
 However this education was interrupted.
-He was employed as a formation teacher at a primary school at Stamsund in Lofoten (1968-1976).
+He was employed as a formation teacher at a primary school at Stamsund in Lofoten (1968–1976).